NUR 230 Foundations of Professional Nursing6 credits

 This course examines the role of the nurse in comprehensive care of patients that require pharmacological therapy, including the use of integrative therapies.
 Content focuses on client rights, safety, and methods of medication administration across the lifespan.
 Information technology including the electronic health record are utilized to support safe medication administration.
 This course includes classroom instruction, simulation, and skills lab.
 (Prerequisites: Minimum grade of C in NUR 230, NUR 231, NUR 232)

-NUR 242 Nursing Care in Adult I5 credits
+NUR 242 Nursing Care of the Adult I5 credits

 Utilizing evidence-based practice, students apply theoretical knowledge, scientific principles, and the teaching/learning processes to patient care while working with the interprofessional team to promote health for the adult and geriatric patient.
 The role of the nurse as provider and coordinator of care in planning, implementing, and evaluating evidence-based care is emphasized.
 The focus is on principles essential for acquiring and developing technical nursing skills in addition to effective use of resources such as databases, incorporating them into professional practice.
 This course includes classroom instruction, clinical experiences, simulation, and skills lab.
 (Prerequisites: Minimum grade of C in NUR 230, NUR 231, NUR 232)